AlaudaDevops/toolbox/pr-cli/pipeline/README.md

     # - name: lgtm_review_event
     #   value: "APPROVE"
     #
     # The merge method to use.
-Can be one of: merge, squash, rebase (default: rebase)
+Can be one of: merge, squash, rebase (default: squash)
     # - name: merge_method
-    #   value: "rebase"
+    #   value: "squash"
     #
     # The name used for self-check status (default: pr-cli)
     # - name: self_check_name